Kat-zorn/Kat-zorn.github.io/blogs/001-About-Me.md

 ## Experience

 I have been programming hobby projects for 4 years now, and I would like to say that I'm pretty good at it.
 I am most proficient in C++ and Rust, but I know my way around Python too, and I can probably fill the alphabet with languages that I am able to write a Hello World and an If-Else in.

+## Contact

+You can reach me at [the Github](https://github.com/Blazing-Blast/Blazing-Blast.github.io/), [my email](mailto:spamtheblaze@gmail.com), Discord at @blazingblast, or if there's really no better option, you could try [Reddit](https://reddit.com/u/ballisticp-enguin/).